lupyuen/lupyuen.github.io/src/ci7.md

 # Run the CI Test

+_CI Test runs a bunch of Test Apps and fails.
+Why?_

 __Thanks to Docker:__ We can run __CI Test _risc-v-05___ on our Ubuntu PC.
 And figure out why it fails _rv-virt:citest_...

 [(Steps for __macOS Arm64__)](https://lupyuen.github.io/articles/ci7#appendix-ci-test-on-macos-arm64)